decyphertek-io/decyphertek/docs/LEMP-Stack.md

 ==========

 LEMP Stack stands for Linux , Nginx , Mysql, and Php.
-The instructions here go further and add myphpadmin, composer and on the nginx docs page , modsecuirty waf.
+The instructions here go further and add myphpadmin, composer and on the nginx docs page , Modsecurity WAF.

 Install
 -------